lraycheva/core/docs/getting-started/02_what-is-glue42-core-plus/overview.md

 ### Layouts

-End-users in large enterprises often have multi-monitor setups on which they arrange the necessary apps in the most convenient way for executing daily tasks.
-The [**Glue42 Core+**](https://glue42.com/core-plus/) Layouts feature allows them to save and later restore the exact arrangement and context of their apps.
-Users can save multiple apps and [Workspaces](../../capabilities/windows/workspaces/overview/index.html) in different Layouts, each corresponding to a specific task or workflow.
+End users in large enterprises often have multi-monitor setups on which they arrange the necessary apps in the most convenient way for executing daily tasks.
+The [Layouts](../../capabilities/windows/layouts/setup/index.html) feature of [**Glue42 Core+**](https://glue42.com/core-plus/) allows them to save and later restore the exact arrangement and context of their environment - windows, apps, [Workspaces](../../capabilities/windows/workspaces/overview/index.html), and their bounds and context.
+Users can save multiple apps and Workspaces in different Layouts, each corresponding to a specific task or workflow.
 Restoring the saved Layout happens with a single click and saves time and effort for finding, launching and arranging the desired apps.

 ### Metrics